2020PB/police-brutality/reports/New York.md

 In an incident at 17 Battery Place in Manhattan, police are forcibly arresting several protestors on a paved pedestrian area.
 A protestor argues with an officer.
 The officer shoves her and grabs her by the hair.
 Another officer joins in; the two grab her by the arms, force her to the ground, and one officer kneels on the protestor to arrest her.

-tags: grab, knee, strike, protestor, arrest
+tags: grab, knee, strike, protester, arrest

 id: ny-newyorkcity-73